Personal Injury

 We analyze the purpose, funding, and revenue structure of government-operated facilities or programs to determine whether the proprietary function exception can overcome immunity.

-"As used in this chapter: 'Governmental agency' means the state or a political subdivision.
-'Governmental function' means an activity that is expressly or impliedly mandated or authorized by constitution, statute, local charter or ordinance, or other law."Read Full Statute
+"Governmental agency" means this state or a political subdivision.
+"Governmental function" means an activity that is expressly or impliedly mandated or authorized by constitution, statute, local charter or ordinance, or other law.Read Full Statute

 Whether a defendant qualifies as a 'governmental agency' is the threshold question in every immunity case.
 Some quasi-governmental or privatized entities are not actually immune under this statute.